 You can use your refund to improve your financial situation overall, whether your goals are retirement savings, buying a home or continuing your education.
 But, surprisingly, applying your refund directly may not be the smartest move when you look at the big picture.

-Attacking high-interest debt is generally regarded as the best move you can make toward financial health unless you happen to be in an industry which has weak job security, or are often between jobs, then you might be better suited to keep those funds for emergencies.
+Attacking high-interest debt is generally regarded as the best move you can make toward financial health, (unless you happen to be in an industry that has weak job security or are often between jobs, then you might be better suited to keep those funds for emergencies).

-You could also use that refund to knock off past-due bills before you address high-interest credit cards because keeping current with day-to-day bills protects your credit score and future credit, or you could consolidate all of your debts into a lower-interest loan, and use the finds to pay that new monthly balance.
+You could also use that refund to knock off past-due bills before you address high-interest credit cards because keeping current with day-to-day bills protects your credit score and future credit.
+Or you could consolidate all of your debts into a lower-interest loan, and use the funds to pay that new monthly balance.

 Put Money Towards Your Mortgage

 If you’re on top of your bills and credit cards, other strategies can maximize the value of your tax refund.
 One of those strategies: homeowners can take advantage of annual lump sum contributions to their mortgages.
 Most mortgages permit extra payments of 5 to 25% of the mortgage value each year without penalty.

 Registered Education Savings Plans (RESPs) are another clever refund destination for Canadian families concerned with the rising costs of post-secondary education.
 A parent can set up an RESP for his child and make contributions to the plan.
 Although this doesn’t result in an immediate tax deduction, investment income is sheltered while it’s in an RESP.
 Your child must pay tax on the investment’s earnings while he’s in school, but contribution amounts remain tax-free on payout.